-They tend to be superior to bags because tea leaves need to expand in order to release the full potential of flavor.
+They tend to be superior to bags because tea leaves need to expand to release the full potential of flavor.
 That’s why bags tend to use smaller pieces of lower quality.
 These cheaper grades are called “fannings” or “dust.”

 How Much Tea to Use

 A general rule to stick to is one teaspoon of tea leaves to every 8 ounces of water.
-You may want to measure the volume of your favorite mug with a measuring cup at least once, because some can be much bigger.
+You may want to measure the volume of your favorite mug with a measuring cup at least once because some can be much bigger.